dgisser/Hi-David-it-s-Mom/README.md

 ## How to

 I then tried the script mentioned in the article http://pastebin.com/9Y43mCMN but it wasn't working for me because all the files were in hex directories (this is probably standard now) so I cd'd into the directory and ran this http://askubuntu.com/questions/146634/shell-script-to-move-all-files-from-subfolders-to-parent-folder and then ran the original script to get all the voicemails.
 I then figured out which voicemails were from my mother (and appropriate to post) by going through each one (O(n) complexity).

+I then made a basic Automator script, (mainly because I met a guy at Apple who wrote a lot of core Automator code and said that it's underutilized by programmers) to convert .amr files to .m4a files which are friendlier with HTML5.